Futebol

 concourses in the stadium were pretty basic, but there was a TV showing all the

-it was nice to go inside for a few minutes rest bite.
+it was nice to shelter for a few minutes' rest bite.
+The half-time

 team talk from Monaco boss Leonardo Jardim seemed to inspire his team after the